lerummi/doc-as-graph/README.md

 Nowadays, also multi-modal evaluation will become a standard, using image and text information in a combined manner.
 However, still text and visual information is separated from each other, meaning the associated features are isolated.

-This project, instead, goes back to an idea for understanding how documents are understood by humans: We analyze the visual information accompanied with the text information including relative positions of known text patterns.
+This project, instead, goes back to an idea for understanding how documents are understood by humans: We analyze the visual information accompanied with the text information including relative positions of known text patterns at once, rather than understanding the visual + text information separately and then combining this information like multi-model evaluation does.
 Our understanding of documents is somewhat like interpreting a visual graph of text patterns.

 Here, we aim to provide a data pipeline for creating the a basis for this manner: Data is downloaded, OCRed and stored in a data base.
-From here, there data graphs can be constructed, which is, however, out of scope for the project in the initial stage.
+From here, there data graphs for training can be constructed, which is, however, out of scope for the project in the initial stage.

 The following steps are carried out: